-In year 1, we encourage and support pupils to develop independence and nurture a positive attitude to learning.
-Pupils will experience a range of fun and engaging learning activities.
+In Year 1, we encourage and support children to develop independence and nurture a positive attitude to learning.
+Children will experience a range of fun and engaging learning activities.

-There are two Year 1 classes, each class is supported by 2 teaching assistants.
-Every morning pupils have a Literacy and Numeracy lesson.
-Pupils are also taught phonics 4 times a week, where we continue to follow the successful Read Write Inc programme.
+There are two Year 1 classes, each class is supported by a Teaching Assistant.
+Every morning children have a literacy and numeracy lesson.
+Children are also taught phonics 5 times a week, where we continue to follow the successful Read Write Inc programme.

-We encourage a love of reading and pupils spend some time each afternoon developing their fluency.
-During these sessions pupils will read to their teacher or TA.
+We encourage a love of reading and children spend some time each morning developing their fluency.
+During these sessions, children will read to their teacher or TA.

 Letters to parents

 Letters that have been circulated to parents are available for you to view and download here.

 Times of a school day

 These are the times that apply to a Year 1 pupil’s school day.

 - 08:45: Doors open, children enter classrooms for registration